256.794.8075

 • Crowded or inconvenient community shelter options

-A garage storm shelter offers a unique blend of convenience, protection, and long-term value.
-Unlike outdoor units, an in garage storm shelter is built within an existing structure, either beneath the garage floor or against a garage wall.
-This keeps the shelter accessible, weather protected, and seamlessly integrated into the home.
+A garage storm shelter offers a unique blend of convenience,protection, and long-term value.
+Unlike outdoor units, an above ground saferoomprovides protection without having to go out in the weather to get intoit.
+This keeps the shelter accessible,weather protected, and seamlessly integrated into the home.

 Homeowners often choose garage storm shelters because they provide: